-- Understanding the signs of cardiac arrest and the need for CPR or AED rescue;
+- How to recognize cardiac arrest and the need for CPR or AED rescue.

-- Understanding the prompts, lights, and messages on an AED device;
+- Mastering the prompts, lights, and messages on an AED device.

-- Where to look for an AED device in a business or public setting such as a store, mall, or stadium;
+- Where to look for an AED device in a business or public setting in a store, mall, or stadium.

 - Recognition and activation of the emergency response system